lightstep/terraform-lightstep-aws-dashboards/modules/backup-dashboard/README.md

-# Lightstep AWS Backup Dashboard
+# Cloud Observability AWS Backup Dashboard

-This module provisions a Lightstep dashboard for AWS Backup.
+This module provisions a Cloud Observability dashboard for AWS Backup.